 In some cases, Günderrode seems to attribute a narrower scope to the spirit or essence of the “earth” than to “life,” “spirit of nature,” or “the infinite.”
 The latter terms encompass the force, principle or spirit that is unfolding in the entire universe—in everything that exists.
-By contrast, at some points when Günderrode talks about “earth” she clearly means planet Earth, for example when she states that the idea of the earth may not be realizable by the Earth alone, but may require the solar system or the entire universe (I:361, 448), or when she mentions “the realized idea of the earth (or of the universe)” (I:449).
-However, Günderrode also uses the terms “earth” and “earthly” (irdisch) to mean “mundane” or “worldly,” referring to all aspects of the world we experience in ordinary life—i.e., to what might be called “this life” (as opposed to any idea of a “beyond” or a “hereafter”).
+By contrast, at some points when Günderrode talks about “earth” she clearly means planet Earth, for example when she states that the idea of the earth may not be realizable by the Earth alone but may require the solar system or the entire universe (I:361, 448) or when she mentions “the realized idea of the earth (or of the universe)” (I:449).
+However, Günderrode also uses the terms earth and earthly (irdisch) to mean “mundane” or “worldly,” referring to all aspects of the world we experience in ordinary life—that is, what might be called “this life” (as opposed to any idea of a “beyond” or a “hereafter”).
 For example, in “Story of a Brahmin” she refers to “everything on earth” (I:305) and the narrator claims “I had already been on earth a long time” (I:304; see also I:306, 308, 355, 356, 358).
-In this usage, the meaning of “earth” is expanded to include all aspects of ordinary existence, and is therefore similar to the meaning Günderrode ascribes to “world” and “universe.”
-This expanded meaning of “earth” to encompass a more general sense of the whole world explains why Günderrode’s use of the term “spirit of earth” generally corresponds to “spirit of nature,” “life,” “the infinite” and the other terms she uses to describe the underlying principle or force that is manifested in the beings of the finite world.
+In this usage, the meaning of earth is expanded to include all aspects of ordinary existence and is therefore similar to the meaning Günderrode ascribes to world and universe.
+This expanded meaning of earth to encompass a more general sense of the whole world explains why Günderrode’s use of the term “spirit of earth” generally corresponds to “spirit of nature,” “life,” “the infinite” and the other terms she uses to describe the underlying principle or force that is manifested in the beings of the finite world.

 This ambivalence is likely related to Günderrode’s stated uncertainty about whether the generative force underlying the succession of finite beings in the world is one that realizes itself in the Earth alone or in all the processes of the universe.
 This uncertainty causes her to shift back and forth between descriptions of a spirit or essence of earth and an infinite spirit or principle of life and nature in general.
 The association of the “idea of the earth” with Platonic ideas may also contribute to the confusion.
-Günderrode’s model does not include a realm of ideas, and she uses the notion of the “idea of the earth” as a regulative ideal rather than as an idea, archetype or primal form such as we might find in the work of Goethe or Humboldt or in Schelling’s Bruno.
+Günderrode’s model does not include a realm of ideas, and she uses the notion of the “idea of the earth” as a regulative ideal rather than as an idea, archetype, or primal form such as we might find in the work of Goethe or Humboldt or in Schelling’s Bruno.
 But the origins of the term Idee der Erde in Anselm’s Platonic account of the ideas in Bruno may have brought with it some associations of an “archetypal nature” in which the ideas of finite things within the universe persist in a perfect form.
-For instance, Anselm claims that “The created earth […] is not the true earth, but only an image of the earth which is uncreated, unoriginated, and never to pass away” (Schelling 125, trans.
-Vater).
-This is quite a different concept from Günderrode’s notion of “idea of the earth,” which is indeed a perfect and enduring entity, but one that, if it ever appears, will be generated from the existing earth that we know and, furthermore, will emerge through the ordinary processes of temporal existence.
+For instance, Anselm claims that “The created earth . . . is not the true earth, but only an image of the earth which is uncreated, unoriginated, and never to pass away” (Schelling 125).
+This is quite a different concept from Günderrode’s notion of “idea of the earth,” which is indeed a perfect and enduring entity but one that, if it ever appears, will be generated from the existing earth that we know and, furthermore, will emerge through the ordinary processes of temporal existence.